eesalinas16191/security-portfolio/The Stolen Identity/README.md

 <img width="1600" height="900" alt="Week 2 Screenshot 10" src="https://github.com/user-attachments/assets/d3a9cd83-10d2-46c1-8027-60e1e0372938" />

- PERSIST.
-Then the backup plan: a custom scope published on the legacy app's Expose an API blade.
-This turns the legacy app into a callable backend resource, which means the attacker's own app can request delegated access to it.
+Step 4 PERSIST: This led me to my next move, which was looking for more ways that this agent could’ve integrated themselves deeper into it’s target.
+Like a stubborn tick on a dog that won’t come off, this attacker seemed to love putting multiple safeguards in place for them to remain in constant control.
+This led my investigation deeper into the Expose an API section of the legacy app because configuring a new API scope means having consistent way for them to ask the legacy app for access.

 <img width="1600" height="900" alt="Week 2 Screenshot 6" src="https://github.com/user-attachments/assets/37e7ab06-bb44-4760-96b8-b3fa00ac6782" />